geudde/attic-chest/pages/13.reference/05.porden-coeur/volume2/docs.md

 [^24]: The two friends had vowed that whichever should first obtain wealth or honours should immediately share them with the other: a vow often paralleled by the knightly “brothers in arms.”

 [^25]: Certain alpine regions are said to produce a small and beautiful blue flower, whose exhalations deprive the gatherer of sense.
 It is even reported that its effects have been fatal when conveyed in a letter.

+[^26]: Alluding to the Mimosa, “that courteous tree,” which bends its graceful branches as a sort of welcome to the traveller who seeks its shade.

+[^27]: Shadukiam and Amberabad, two cities of the Peries in Ginnistan, or fairy land.
+The brilliant colours of the setting sun are the reflection of their splendour.

+[^28]: There is much difference among Mohommedans as to the state of the soul between its separation from the body and its final judgment; but there is a popular belief that the spirits of the just inhabit the gardens of Paradise in the shape of green birds.